appsmithorg/appsmith-docs/website/docs/reference/widgets/table/column-settings.md

 ### Column Freeze

 Column freeze controls whether the column can be frozen to the left, right or no freeze in the table.
-Once the column is frozen a Pin icon appears on the respective column in the Columns property.
+Frozen columns will be pinned in the property pane.

 Below are the scenarios that occur while freezing and unfreezing a column:
 * Any new column frozen to the left or right can be seen in the property pane occupying the same index as seen in the table.